A.T. Still University

 A.T.
-Still University (ATSU) is a private medical school based in Kirksville, Missouri, with a second campus in Arizona and third campus in Santa Maria, California.
+Still University (ATSU) is a private medical school located in Kirksville, Missouri, with a second campus in Arizona and third campus in Santa Maria, California.
 It was founded in 1892 by Andrew Taylor Still and was the world's first osteopathic medical school.
 It is accredited by the Higher Learning Commission.
 ATSU includes three campuses on 200 acres with seven schools and colleges.

 History

 Missouri

 In 1892 in Kirksville, Missouri, Dr. Andrew Taylor Still founded the first osteopathic medical school in the world.
 Originally known as the American School of Osteopathy (ASO), the inaugural class of 21 students graduated in 1894.
 In 1892 Still hired William Smith, a formally trained Scottish physician, to serve as the first anatomy professor of the school.
 Several other early osteopathic schools eventually merged with Still's school including the Atlantic School of Osteopathy (1898–1905), which had been based in Wilkes Barre, Pennsylvania and then Buffalo, New York.

 In 1908, the school established a nursing program.
 In 1922, the school was renamed the "A.T.
 Still College of Osteopathy and Surgery."
 Two years later, in 1924, ASO merged with another osteopathic medical school (Andrew Taylor Still College of Osteopathy and Surgery), becoming the Kirksville Osteopathic College.
 In 1925, the school was renamed the Kirksville College of Osteopathy and Surgery.
 In 1949, the first rural clinic was established in Gibbs, Missouri.
 As of 1960, the rural clinics program operated 10 clinics and served 43,000 patients.
 In 1960, the Rockefeller family donated resources to build the Timken-Burnett Research building.
 In 1971, the school was again renamed to the "Kirksville College of Osteopathic Medicine."
 In 1999, the College of Graduate Health Sciences opened (ATSU-CGHS).
 In 2001, the schools were organized under the new name AT Still University.
 In 2013, a dental school opened at the Kirksville campus (ATSU-MOSDOH).